Why Preschool Matters: Investing in the First 1000 Days of a Child’s Life

-The first 1000 days of a child’s life, a period that begins with birth and goes up to when the child reaches to age 2, are critical for their development.
+The first 1000 days of a child’s life, a period that begins with birth and goes up to when the child reaches age 2, are critical for their development.
 Every day of this trip is unique and affects how they grow, evolve, and learn for the rest of their lives.

 During this time, a child’s brain develops rapidly, and experiences can have a significant impact on their future health and well-being.
 Early childhood education, particularly preschool, can play a vital role in a child’s development during these early years.